-DM legislations and policies have evolved in many countries to integrate the Eco-DRR approach, often through UN or other donor-supported programs.
-In smaller countries that can see the impacts of disasters up close, integration has been higher, but the capacities are lacking.
-In countries with higher and the DRR benefits were not identified.
+• Information on successful Eco-DRR initiatives and tools for better EBA are not available to practitioners and decision-makers, which hinders its uptake and integration in policy.
+Although there are excellent examples of implementation of ecosystem-based approaches and related techniques (e.g. initiatives in Sunderbans, Bangladesh, road to Resilience in Bihar, India), these have not been come into the domain of DRR and the DRR benefits were not identified.
 The relationship between these approaches and economic resilience and infrastructural sustainability has not been drawn out.
 "Sendai Framework puts the understanding of disasters as one priority because we have not been able to, fully understand the causes of risks and our vulnerability.
 We cannot do much about hazards but we can help reduce our vulnerability."
 [Anil Gupta, NIDM, India- Panelist].
-Besides, the information available is predominantly supply-driven and fails to address the evidence-needs of decision-makers in the DM domain.
+Besides, the information available is predominantly supply-driven and fails to address the evidenceneeds of decision-makers in the DM domain.
 "Ecosystem-based approaches still continue to remain in the periphery".
 [Jyotiraj Patra, ESPA, India; Opening Speaker].
 At the same time, tools which can improve assessment of vulnerability and forecasting of hazards, as well as technologies for EBA are not adequately available for adoption and replication.
-[Anil Gupta, NIDM, India-Panelist; Deepa Gavali, GES, India-Panelist].
+[Anil Gupta, NIDM, India- Panelist; Deepa Gavali, GES, India- Panelist].